victoriaklin/506-project/README.md

 ---

+## Flask App
+On our Flask app are the result of our visualizations of the collected data (each bus and route)
+- Displays the static geolocations of each stop, and produces a static map of each route
+- Overtop, displays the actual API movement data of the bus on the route, indicating if it is off its path as well as any deviation from the schedule

+---

 ## Data Cleaning

 Data to model the bus routes was cleaned by ensuring that the animations produced were only depicting the tracked buses with the highest location accuracy.
 As location drifting was an issue we experienced.
 We created an exception point of the Hyatt stop to filter out all night buses (keeping it between 8am-6pm).
 We also returned the graphs with the lowest overall distance to each stop to ensure accuracy.